 Everyone needs a classic sugar cookie recipe.
 But really, everyone needs two.
 The soft and chewy sugar cookie, and the crispy, cut-out, hold your shape sugar cookie.
 When it comes to Christmas Sugar Cookies, the crispy, cut-out is the way to go.
 They hold their shape, and you can dress them up in all sorts of ways, with fun icing and sprinkles.
 And this recipe is the best!

 When my husband and I first got married, one of the things he told me was his mom makes great cookies.
-And her Christmas Sugar Cookies are the best.
-And that is the recipe I am sharing with you today.
+Her Christmas Sugar Cookies are the best, which is the recipe I am sharing with you today.
 And take a look at these pictures because they just show you how easy these are to customize, and how fun they can be.
 Another of my kids’ favorite cookies are my no bake cookies.

 Use your favorite sugar cookie cutters.
 Use your favorite icing recipe.
 And go to town!
 You know I did.